Javaris Crittenton: Zhejiang Guangsha Lions (2010)

 On September 22, 2010, the Charlotte Bobcats signed Crittenton to a non-guaranteed contract.
 They released him three weeks later on October 15.

 In December 2010, Crittenton played five games for the Zhejiang Guangsha Lions of the Chinese Basketball Association.
 He averaged 25.8 points per game, but he returned to the United States after just a few weeks.

 Dakota Wizards (2011)

 In February 2011, Crittenton joined the Dakota Wizards of the NBA D-League.
 He played 21 games for the minor league team, including five starts.
+This is the last professional team he played for before later being arrested in 2011 for manslaughter charges.